Yeh Jawaani Hai Deewani (soundtrack)

 Yeh Jawaani Hai Deewani is the soundtrack to the 2013 Hindi film of the same name directed by Ayan Mukerji.
 Produced by Karan Johar under Dharma Productions banner, the film starred Ranbir Kapoor and Deepika Padukone in lead roles, while Kalki Koechlin and Aditya Roy Kapur play supporting roles.
 The film's music and score is composed by Pritam with lyrics written by Amitabh Bhattacharya, except for one song written by Kumaar.

 The album featured nine tracks in total and was released through T-Series on 29 April 2013.
 A day before the official album release, the album was made available exclusively on iTunes from 28 April for subscribers, and the audio jukebox was released on YouTube the same day, while the songs were later launched through digital and physical formats.
-It received positive reviews, praising the compositions, lyrics, choice of singers and the commercial value of the album.
+The soundtrack received acclaim from both critics and audiences, praising the compositions, lyrics, choice of singers and the commercial value of the album.
 The tracks "Badtameez Dil" and "Balam Pichkari" became a chartbusters and repeatedly played in festivals and celebrations, while other tracks also topped music charts.
 As of January 2022, the album has more than 2.6 billion views on YouTube.

 In addition to the commercial response, it received several nominations and awards at various ceremonies.
 The album won one award each at the Zee Cine, Mirchi Music and International Indian Film Academy Awards, two Star Screen and Producers Guild Film Awards each and three Global Indian Music Academy Awards.
 It received four Filmfare Award nominations, but did not win in any category.
-It was one of the strong contenders to win, several awards in music ceremonies, but eventually lost due to the success of the musical album of Aashiqui 2, released at the same year.